googlegenomics/gcp-variant-transforms/README.md

 Run the script below and replace the following parameters:

-* `PROJECT_ID`: This is your project ID that contains the BigQuery dataset.
+* `GOOGLE_CLOUD_PROJECT`: This is your project ID that contains the BigQuery dataset.
 * `INPUT_PATTERN`: A location in Google Cloud Storage where the VCF file are stored.
 You may specify a single file or provide a pattern to load multiple files at once.
 Please refer to the